 Note that JR passes are valid only on JR services; you will still have to pay for private-train services.
 However, as the JR network is the country's largest, the coverage is good.
 The value is in getting to ride shinkansen and limited express (tokkyū) trains, though of course you can use the passes on ordinary express and local trains, too.

-Holders of the Japan Rail Pass, JR Hokkaidō Rail Pass and any JR East rail passes are eligible for a 30% discount off car rentals through JR's Ekiren agency, which has outlets inside or in front of many train stations.
+Holders of the some JR passes are eligible for a 10% discount off car rentals through JR's Ekiren agency, which has outlets inside or in front of many train stations.
 For details and promo codes, see www.ekiren.co.jp/phpapp/en/jr_pass.

-When you validate the pass, you select the date on which you want the pass to become valid.
+When you validate the pass (at the same office), you select the date on which you want the pass to become valid.
 You can choose to make it valid immediately or on a later date.
 So, if you just plan to spend a few days in Kyoto or Tokyo before setting out to explore the country by rail, set the validity date to the day you start your journey outside the city.

 Once you've validated your pass, you can make seat reservations from any midori-no-madoguchi ('green window' ticket counters) at JR train stations.
 You can also just show your pass at the ticket gates and hop on any unreserved train car (though you'd be wise to book ahead during peak travel times).